uclalawcovid19behindbars/custodial_mortality_project/README.md

 ## Purpose of Data Collection

 To better monitor the health conditions behind bars, our project began gathering data on all-cause deaths in U.S. prisons in June 2020.
 Because prison agencies report different records on deaths in custody, we have attempted to standardize records into similar variables so the public can compare what information agencies make available and analyze the data they do release.
 We hope this repository will be a useful tool for the public and researchers to better understand the phenomenon of deaths in custody and assist policymakers in developing strategies reduce the rising number of deaths in custody.
+In particular we hope this database helps support the full implementation of the Death in Custody Reporting Act [link to bill](https://www.congress.gov/bill/113th-congress/house-bill/1447/text) by supplementing 'Mortality in Correctional Instiutions' reports, which were produced by the U.S. Department of Justice up until 2019, and assisting efforts to study how (1) how this data may be used to reduce deaths in custody and (2) how carceral facility management practices may contribute to deaths in custody.

 ## Data Collection Procedures